khushveerk/Keywords-/README.md

 connect Frontend and Backend

 #Together, these components work to create a complete web application, with the frontend providing the user experience, the backend managing data and logic, and the API facilitating communication between the two.

+# The 7 layers of OSI model:-

+#:-Layer 7 : Application Layer - The application layer is used by end-user software such as web browsers and email clients.

+#:-Layer 6 : Presentation Layer - The presentation layer prepares data for the application layer.
+It defines how two devices should encode, encrypt, and compresses data so it is received correctly on the other end.

+#:-Layer 5 : Session Layer - The session layer creates communication channels, called sessions, between devices.

+#:-Layer 4 : Transport Layer - The transport layer takes data transferred in the session layer and breaks it into “segments” on the transmitting end.

+#:-Layer 3 : Networking Layer - The network layer has two main functions.
+One is breaking up segments into network packets, and reassembling the packets on the receiving end.

+#:-Layer 2 : Data-Link-Layer - The data link layer establishes and terminates a connection between two physically-connected nodes on a network.

+#:-Layer 1 : Physical Layer - The physical layer is responsible for the physical cable or wireless connection between network nodes.